 Image via bankrate.com

 You don’t necessarily have to go on the peanut butter only diet to save cash, but with some commodities like milk, the bottom of the shelf brand that the stores try to hide is probably the same product as the more expensive nationally branded milk.
 Try it, and if it tastes the same, buy the cheaper brand and you’ll save money every week.

-Set up a bi-weekly direct deposit to a savings account—same as a deduction taken from your check.
-You won’t feel it, and you will accumulate dollars fast.
+According to SavingLoop, “it’s important to set up a bi-weekly direct deposit to a savings account—same as a deduction taken from your check.
+You won’t feel it, and you will accumulate dollars fast.”

 Ditch the Corvette

 Get a sensible car that is reliable.
 Think KIA Soul, and if you can drive a manual transmission, you can lease one of these for under $200 per month.

 Become a Landlord